 Relationship to the Regional Transportation Planning Process

-Managing the state highway system to enhance safety, maintain smooth traffic flow, and protect the functional capability of the system (the intent of the Code) is consistent with policies of the Metro Vision Plan.
-In concept, state highways shown on the Metro Vision RTP network should carry an access designation consistent with the regionally-significant nature of that plan, specifically F-W, E -X, R-A, and NR-A (see Exhibit 13).
+Managing the state highway system to enhance safety, maintain smooth traffic flow and protect the functional capability of the system (the intent of the Code) is consistent with policies of the Metro Vision Plan.
+In concept, state highways shown on the Metro Vision RTP network should carry an access designation consistent with the regionally-significant nature of that plan, specifically F-W, E -X, R-A and NR-A (see Exhibit 13).
 In the already-developed portions of the region, established roadside development may make assignment of these high level access categories unrealistic and lower classifications based on the existing level of development may be the best that can be achieved.

 When notified by CDOT of a proposed access category revision, DRCOG staff: